ShawnChenXHC/clio-blogs/webpack-article-1/first-draft.md

 ## Compile God Damn It

 After the upgrade, our application was completely broken.
-This is where the actual work begins.
+This is where the actual work began.
 For the most part, the errors that we got were the result of outdated Webpack loaders/plugins, but we also found it necessary to adjust some configurations to meet with the new specifications of Webpack v4.
 In no particular order, the following is a list of recommendations and interesting pieces of knowledge that we think will be useful for anyone attempting to upgrade their own Webpack project.

-### Set Your Mode

-### One Step At a Time
+### 1. One Step At a Time

-Initially, our upgrade plan was to systematically go through every single loader and plugin that we used and upgrade each and every one of them regardless of whether or not they had been broken (We didn't bother checking.)
-We also sought to perform a complete review of our Webpack configurations and check them against Webpack v4's new specifications.

-This turned out to be a really bad idea.
-After eagerly upgrading a bunch of loaders and plugins, we ran into an issue and Webpack wouldn't compile.
-Since we upgraded everything at once, it was really hard for us to find the root cause.
-Thus, we recommend an "upgrade-if-necessary" strategy, with periodic tests along the way.

-Our "test-Google-debug" can be described as:
+First piece of advice: Do the upgrade one step at a time.
+Initially, our upgrade plan was to perform a systematic review of our entire Webpack setup and preemptively resolve as many issues as we possible could.
+This involved, among other things, a complete review of all of our loaders and plugins to see if they were compatible with the new version of Webpack, if they needed an upgrade, or if they were deprecated since v4's release.

+We chose this strategy initially because we liked the idea of "doing everything right the first time."
+In practice, however, this actually led to us "doing nothing right the first time."
+The issue that we ran into is that, once we finished doing all the things we thought were necessary, and Webpack failed to compile our application, we were at a loss for what went wrong.
+The change set was simply too large, and we couldn't diagnose the issue.

+So, as familiar as this advice is to many, it is nevertheless worth repeating here in the context of Webpack: Make each step in your upgrade as small as possible.
+Webpack actually lends itself nicely to this process, and we found the error outputs we got usually gave us a good idea of what the next step should be.
+In particular, we recommend the following iterative process for upgrading:

-1. Run the Webpack compilation.
+1. Run your Webpack compilation.
-   * We run this in production mode to capture as many loaders/plugins issues as possible
-2. Google the errors that we got
+2. Google the errors that you get.
-3. Upgrade/Reconfigure as necessary
+3. Upgrade/Reconfigure as necessary to resolve this one error.
-4. Go back to step 1
+4. Repeat 1 ~ 3 until Webpack compiles and everything works properly.

 ### CommonsChunkPlugin